Welcome to the Limestone Hills

 Stop Graffiti – Call the NCC Graffiti Tip Line

 Graffiti has regularly been scribbled on our brand new play facility on Middleton Drive at Saratoga.
 This graffiti is unsightly and such distasteful writing is an eyesore and an insult to the community.
 Anyone caught by the Maintenance Corporation will be prosecuted!
-We take pride in maintaining a fun and family friendly atmosphere for our children to enjoy in our playgrounds, please help us to stop this terrible abuse!
+We take pride in maintaining a fun and family-friendly atmosphere for our children to enjoy in our playgrounds, please help us to stop this terrible abuse!
 To report graffiti in your area, contact the New Castle County Police (302) 573.2800.

 How to stop unwanted Newspaper Deliveries

-The newspaper and advertiser casual trash to our community can be reduce greatly if every resident that does not desire its delivery just call the telephone numbers below and cancel or stop that drop.
+The newspaper and advertiser casual trash to our community can be reduced greatly if every resident that does not desire its delivery just call the telephone numbers below and cancel or stop that drop.
 If you live next to a residence that is unoccupied they will also stop that delivery for security reasons.
 If you desire delivery of these, do nothing.